bittnkr/uniq/doc/under-the-hoods.md

 }
 ```

-Our queue object, has only 2 methods:
+## Methods

 `push()` insert data onto the queue.

 `pop()` remove data from the queue.

 ## Properties

-`buffer` A contigous space of memory capable of holding integers or pointers.
+`buffer` A contigous space of memory capable of holding integers or any data.
 Allow more than one element to enter the queue at the same time.

-`size` must be a power of two.
+`size` **must be a power of two**.
 At minimum 1.

-`tail` where we register the new elements.
+`tail` Where we register the new elements.
 Holds a the ID of last inserted element.

 `head` from where elements get out.
 Registers the next element to be removed.

-`tail & head` are simple integers.
-Topped by the ``size`` of the buffer.
-At minimum, a single bit.
+`tail & head` Are **atomic registers** of simple integers.
+Topped by the ``size`` of the buffer. **At minimum, a single bit**.

-Now, with the minimum especification defined, its time to put it on fire...
+Now, with the especification defined, its time to put it on fire...

 ## Testing - The producer/consumer pattern

-Here we create two groups of N threads each, one producing and another consuming data.
+Here we create two groups of threads, one group producing and another consuming data.

 The first thread type is called the **producer**, it pushes a bunch of of numbers into the queue `Q`.